gristlabs/grist-help/help/en/docs/python.md

 We'd be interested to hear your experience, and to help with any problems, on the [community forum](https://community.getgrist.com/).

-Self-hosted Grist may use any version of Python you configure it with, but bear in mind we actively test only the supported versions.
+[Self-Managed Grist](self-managed.md) may use any version of Python you configure it with, but bear in mind we actively test only the supported versions.

+ [Grist Desktop](https://github.com/gristlabs/grist-desktop) only supports Python 3 and does not have the version switcher under [Document Settings](creating-doc.md#document-settings).

 ## Testing the effect of changing Python versions